adrai/devicestack/README.md

 ### close
 Implement the close mechanism.
 Call with optional callback.
 On closing emit 'disconnecting', call `onDisconnecting` function if exists, on disconnected emit 'disconnect' and call close on device by passing the callback.
+Emits 'disconnecting' on device.

 - If extending from `require('devicestack').Connection` this mechanism is already defined!